curche/no-spoilers-please/PRIVACY.md

 # Scrambled Exif Privacy Policy

-This privacy policy governs your use of the software application Scrambled Eggsif for mobile devices that was created by juanitobananas (Juan García Basilio).
+This privacy policy governs your use of the software application Scrambled Exif for mobile devices that was created by juanitobananas (Juan García Basilio).

 ## Data collected by me